Cambrian substrate revolution: Effects on ecosystems

 The "undermat miners" appear to have died out by the middle of the Cambrian period.
 "Mat encrusters" and "mat stickers" either died out or developed more secure anchors that were specialised for soft or hard substrates.
 "Mat scratchers" were restricted to rocky substrates and the depths of the oceans, where both they and the mats could survive.

 Early sessile echinoderms were mostly "mat stickers".
 The helicoplacoids failed to adapt to the new conditions and died out; the edrioasteroids and eocrinoids survived by developing holdfasts for attachment to hard substrates, and stalks that raised their feeding apparatus above most of the debris that burrowers stirred up in the looser sea-floors.
 Mobile echinoderms (stylophorans, homosteleans, homoiosteleans, and ctenocystoids) were not significantly affected by the substrate revolution.

 Early molluscs appear to have grazed on microbial mats, so it is natural to hypothesize that grazing molluscs were also restricted to areas where the mats could survive.
 The earliest known fossils of monoplacophoran ("single-plated") molluscs date from the Early Cambrian, where they grazed on microbial mats.
 Most modern monoplacophorans live on soft substrates in deep parts of the seas, although one genus lives on hard substrates at the edges of continental shelves.
-Modern monoplacophorans have less diverse shell forms than fossil genera.
 Unfortunately, the oldest known fossils of polyplacophorans (molluscs with multiple shell plates) are from the Late Cambrian, when the substrate revolution had significantly changed marine environments.
 Since they are found with stromatolites (stubby pillars built by some types of microbial mat colony), it is thought that polyplacophorans grazed on microbial mats.
 Modern polyplacophorans mainly graze on mats on rocky coastlines, although a few live in the deep sea.
 No fossils have been found of aplacophorans (shell-less molluscs), which are generally regarded as the most primitive living molluscs.
 Some burrow into the sea-floors of deep waters, feeding on micro-organisms and detritus; others live on reefs and eat coral polyps.